 For more thrills and to cool down, head to Volcano Bay, Universal Studios’ new water park.
 Or summon the spirit of Las Vegas at the neon-clad Universal City Walk.

 Where to stay in Orlando

 With its immense popularity, choosing where to stay in Orlando isn’t always easy.
-If you’re planning to spend most of your time at the resorts, you’ll want to stick to areas outside the city centre.
+If you’re planning to spend most of your time at the resorts, you’ll want to stick to areas outside the city center.
 You’ll find clusters of hotels around Universal Studios and Sea World Orlando.
 For Disney World, check out the hotel selection in Lake Buena Vista.

 The family-friendly 3-star hotel is one of the area’s best budget picks.
-Besides the comfortable rooms, you’ll enjoy a spa centre and sun terrace.
+Besides the comfortable rooms, you’ll enjoy a spa center and sun terrace.
 The hotel is located just a few minutes from Sea World and Disney.